+The Ivy Cocktail League did more harm compared to the good it was supposed to do and here’s a typical case.
 May’s friends were worried about her.
 The group of five had been close all through college and were now in their early thirties, all with stable careers and just beginning the stage of starting their families.
-Years ago, May had been working at tech company and seemed to be at the beginning on a promising career, but now she was unemployed and living at home.
+Years ago, May had been working at a tech company and seemed to be at the beginning on a promising career, but now she was unemployed and living at home.

 May’s friends said that in her college days she was popular, outgoing, and liked to party.
 On our first call, one of the friends acknowledged that May had been on Adderall all throughout college, and that she occasionally taken Klonopin for anxiety and insomnia.

 Adderall and Klonopin are what I call the “Ivy Leage Cocktail.”
 Children of the 2000s were freely prescribed Adderall, and for many kids it became acceptable for swap or sell ADHD medications in high school.
 As those students progressed through demanding colleges, Adderall was often used as a performance enhancing medication.
-However, Adderall also comes with a hard crash—and soon it becomes necessary to take more and more every day to avoid this crash and feel normal.
+However, Adderall also comes with a hard crash, and soon it becomes necessary to take more and more every day to avoid this crash and feel normal.
 At this level of use, anxiety increases and it becomes hard to sleep.
 The fix for those side effects is a benzodiazepine like Klonopin.
-Over time, that, too, becomes less effective, and people start increasing their dose of that substance as well.
+Over time, that too becomes less effective.
+People start increasing their dose of the substance.

-May began her career at a hard-charging tech start up – it was a difficult job to get, but at a quality company that matched the quality of her college.
+May began her career at a hard-charging tech start up.
+It was a difficult job to get, but at a quality company that matched the quality of her college.
 Her hours were long and stressful and the job was very demanding.
-May continued to use Adderall at her job, which was common among the other young people at her company – they ever traded pills just like May had back in high school and college.
+May continued to use Adderall at her job, which was common among the other young people at her company.
+They even traded pills just like May had back in high school and college.

 May became very unhappy.
 She didn’t realize how much Adderall she was taking and she had to drink to calm down.
 She began to feel increasingly sick and depressed.
 Her performance at work declined, she lost her temper easily, and she began to miss work.
 As she became more and more depressed and missed more and more work, she quit to avoid being fired and had no choice but to move back home.